corda/corda/docs/source/api-flows.rst

 2. Create a transaction builder
 3. Extract any input states from the vault and add them to the builder
 4. Create any output states and add them to the builder
-5. Add any commands, attachments and timestamps to the builder
+5. Add any commands, attachments and time-window to the builder

 *Part 2 - Sign the transaction*